 We met at Copperfield Farm, between the village of Hume and the village of Orlean.
 The staff walked to the top of the hill with hounds and waited for the juniors to join us.
 They started coming up the hill, and they just kept coming and coming.
 We had juniors that were nearly adults, juniors that were just old enough to ride away from their parents, and some that were being led by their parents!
 In total we had fifty-two juniors surrounding the hounds.

 Including the juniors we had a field of one hundred and nineteen riders.
 In all of Old Dominion’s history I do not believe that they have seen so many juniors in one place on perfectly behaved horses and ponies.
 The Masters, Gus Forbush, Dr. Scott Dove, and Douglas Wise-Stuart, each assigned certain kids to each staff member and to become Field Master.
 Each of us staff members had two kids with us at the beginning, and we slowly brought more kids up as the day went on.

-So Why All the Juniors?To read more, log in (above) or click to subscribe.
+So Why All the Juniors?To read more, log in above or click here to subscribe.